 - MyMove.com - A resource to help people with all of the various pains of moving (utility services, moving trucks, etc.).
 They've even partnered with the USPS to provide relevant moving ads and resources to the change of address "check out" process on USPS.com.

-- AAA Discounts & Rewards - SpareFoot is working with AAA to bring their members exclusive deals at "best of breed" facilities with exceptional customer service.
+- AAA Discounts & Rewards - SpareFoot is working with AAA to bring their members exclusive deals at facilities that offer exceptional customer service.
 With a giant network of stellar facilities and 30,000+ customer reviews, SpareFoot is a great fit for the excellence AAA members have come to know and love.
 Only facilities working with SpareFoot can be eligible for this exclusive opportunity, meaning this is just another way we give you a leg up over your competitors.
 Visit http://www.sparefoot.com/aaa to learn more about the program, your eligibility and opting in.

-- Penske Truck Rental - We're fully integrated with Penske's top-notch call center, meaning that customers who call Penske to rent a truck are also able to reserve any storage unit (listed on SpareFoot) on the same call.
-In fact, if a Penske agent identifies that the customer needs storage, we have a one-click integration from their call center application that automatically enters the customer's destination and truck size into a nifty storage unit picker, pre-selected for their specifications.
+- Penske Truck Rental - We're fully integrated with Penske's top-notch call center, meaning that customers who call Penske to rent a truck are also able to reserve any storage unit listed on SpareFoot during the same call.
+Penske agents are trained to identify customers who may need storage and offer to place a reservation at a facility that meets their needs.

 Though we're always tweaking the display of these ads, here's an idea of what a paid ad might look like:

 Having a great presence online isn't free, nor is it easy.
-Though you can't directly pay Google, Bing or other search engines to appear in their top organic search spot, it takes lots of marketing know-how to ensure that your brand or business is deemed relevant and high-quality.
+You can't directly pay Google, Bing or other search engines to appear in their top organic search spot, so it takes a lot of marketing know-how to ensure that your brand or business is deemed relevant and high-quality.

 Don't I want search engine traffic to come to my website?

-It's incredibly time consuming and expensive to continue to generate relevant content to guarantee your site a top spot in search results.
-SpareFoot does that for you, ensuring that lots of search engine traffic makes its way to you via your SpareFoot affiliation.
+It's incredibly time consuming and expensive to continue to generate relevant content to guarantee your site stays in a top spot in search results.
+SpareFoot does that for you, increasing the likelihood that search engine traffic makes its way to you via your SpareFoot affiliation.

 While this traffic isn't coming straight to you (via your own website), the return on investment is much more positive from SpareFoot.
 Let's say it costs $3,000 each month to earn yourself the second rank on Google (this is hypothetical pricing, as SEO costs vary by city and by agency).
 Remember, that expense is spent up front before it earns you a single tenant.
 If you wind up getting seven or eight customers each month from your website's SEO, you're spending $400 per tenant.